KILTprotocol/portablegabi-tutorial/src/5_with_chain.md

   const accPreRevo = await attester.createAccumulator();

-  // (1.4) Put the accumulator on chain. await attester.updateAccumulator(accPreRevo);
+  // (1.4) Put the accumulator on chain. console.log("Putting accumulator on the chain for Alice");
+  await attester.updateAccumulator(accPreRevo);

   // Check whether it has actually been added to chain.
   // We need to wait for next block since updating the accumulator is a transaction. await chain.waitForNextBlock();
+  console.log("\t Waiting for next block to have the accumulator on the chain");
   console.log(
     "Latest accumulator === accPreRevo?
 Expected true, received", (await chain.getLatestAccumulator(attester.address)).valueOf() ===